boeric/stepper/README.md

 ## Stepper

 **Stepper** is a React component that allows an end-user to step thorough a sequence of pages (for example filling out a questionnaire).

-The project uses React **Portals** (https://reactjs.org/docs/portals.html)
+The project uses React Portals.

 The configuration of the **Stepper** is completely data-driven.
 The React parent component that uses **Stepper** provides a data structure that defines which controls should appear on each **Stepper** page.
 Currently four types of controls are supported:
 - **select** (a control using the `select` element)